Wednesday, November 5, 2025

 }

-Get this to work
+Get These to Work

 In the main() method, we use the application context to get the SpringWebClient bean.
 For a Mono object or a Flux object, we call block() to get the items received from the API provider.